-"(ii) the denominator of which is the total amount attributable to the duties paid on eligible wool products imported in calendar year 1999 by all the importing manufacturers described in subsection (c)(1).
+"(ii) the denominator of which is the total amount attributable to the duties paid on eligible wool products imported in calendar year 1999 by all the manufacturers described in subsection (a) who, according to the records of the Customs Service as of September 11, 2001, are eligible to receive more than \$5,000 for each such calendar year under this section as it was in effect on that date.

-"(B) ELIGIBLE WOOL PRODUCTS.-For purposes of subparagraph (A), the term 'eligible wool products' refers to imported wool fiber or wool top described in subsection
+"(B) ELIGIBLE WOOL PRODUCTS.-For purposes of subparagraph (A), the term 'eligible wool products' refers to imported worsted wool fabrics described in subsection (a).